-At Girls' Club, annual exhibitions from the collection of Francie Bishop Good and David Horvitz explore various topics, themes and media with in the 700+ collection made of mostly female contemporary artists.
-Mounted at Girls' Club' 2200 square foot gallery space at the 117 Building, exhibitions feature international, national and local artists from a diverse background.
-In the Annex, small exhibitions organized by local curators, artists and students provide opportunities for insight, dissemination and experimentation.
-On the Road, Girls' Club brings curated projects to venues across South Florida, engaging a range of communities with thoughtful, high quality contemporary by women.
+At Girls' Club, exhibitions from the collection of Francie Bishop Good and David Horvitz explore various topics, themes and media with in the 800+ collection made of mostly female contemporary artists.
+Exhibitions include international, national and local artists from a diverse background, guest exhibits of small projects organized by local curators, artists and students provide opportunities for insight, dissemination and experimentation, and off-site projects at venues across South Florida, engaging a range of communities with thoughtful, high quality contemporary by women.

 Education programs connect the public with the resources available at Girls' Club, using its collection as a base of exploration.
 Resources, workshops and professional development seminars help nurture the careers of contemporary female artists.

 Girls' Club presents innovative events, connecting with local artists, writers, choreographers, poets, and performers, that inspire and educate.